Active Directory Domain Services Support

 Data published for backward compatibility

-A service connection point (SCP) for the Central Management store
+A service control point (SCP) for the Central Management store

 Kerberos Authentication Account (an optional computer object)